slune-org/intl-ts/doc/api.md

 It is advised not to use keys starting with `$` in messages, to prevent conflict with the `Intl` reserved keywords; but it is mandatory that, for each language, a `$` entry is provided with the name of language.
 Usually, the name of the language is specified in the language itself.

 Do not type your default language with `Message`, because if you do so, `typeof` will return `Message` and you will loose the specific type checking of your messages.
-If your default language is not written as expected, a compile time error will be raised when the language map is created.
+Use the function `createMessages` to check the messages type.

 # PartialMessages\<T extends Messages>

 This type may be used to indicate a partial translation.
 It is similar to `Partial<T>` except that the `$` entry is mandatory.

+# createMessages\<T extends Messages>(messages: T): T

+This identity function does nothing by itself.
+It is advised to use it anyway for creating messages of a given language as it will allow TypeScript to check for the message types.

 # LanguageMapDefinition\<T extends Messages>